 The CamelBak Rogue is the best hydration pack for mountain biking or road bike cycling.

-One cool feature on this pack is the magnetic hose retention system for easy release and storage of the hose system.
+One cool feature on this water backpack is the magnetic hose retention system for easy release and storage of the hose system.
 Quick access hip belt pockets for keys, snacks, or energy gel are always a welcome addition and this pack delivers.

-A small amount of internal storage and room to strap bulky gear to the outside make this a good pack for specific needs.
+A small amount of internal storage and room to strap bulky gear to the outside make this a good hydration bladder for specific needs.

 5L of storage and 3L top-zip hydration bag create the core of what this bag is all about.
 Mesh shoulder straps and a highly adjustable sternum strap are made to work with a wide range of female body sizes.